oli4jansen/pcre2-wasm/README.md

 ## Credits

-This is a fork of [desertnet/pcre](https://github.com/desertnet/pcre), which provided the emscripten framework and initial API exposure of PCRE2.
-Many thanks!
+This is a fork of [stephen-riley/pcre2-wasm](https://github.com/stephen-riley/pcre2-wasm), with minor adjustments to make it work in a browser application I'm working on.